 — Lavinia, Procurement and Supply Chain apprentice

-Where: London based hybrid working.
-Anticipated 1 to 2 days on average in the office- subject to working patterns and business requirements.
+Where: London-based hybrid working.
+Expected 1-2 days on average in the office (subject to working patterns and business requirements).

 What you'll need